parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-kokkos/output-4/repo/README.txt

 ==============================================================================

 There are a number of switches that can be set at the top of the makefile, along with more advanced compilation features.
-The makefile will need to be adapted to correctly configure Kokkos.
+Kokkos's compilation options and runtime parameters should also be considered.

 Here is a sample of the control panel at the top of the makefile:

+KOKKOS_DEVICES ?= OpenMP,Serial  // Example: choose OpenMP, CUDA, or others
-KOKKOS_BACKEND ?= OpenMP
+KOKKOS_ARCH    ?=
+# ... other Kokkos-related settings ...
 OPTIMIZE    ?= yes
 DEBUG       ?= no
 PROFILE     ?= no
-TABLE       ?= no

 Explanation of Flags:

-KOKKOS_BACKEND <OpenMP, CUDA, Serial, etc.> - This selects your Kokkos backend.
+KOKKOS_DEVICES - Selects the Kokkos execution space(s) (e.g., OpenMP, CUDA, Serial).

 OPTIMIZE - Adds compiler optimization flags.